INPP5K

-SKIP is an acronym for Skeletal muscle and kidney enriched inositol phosphatase, which is a human gene.
+Inositol polyphosphate 5-phosphatase K is an enzyme that in humans is encoded by the gene INPP5K (previously SKIP).

 Function

 This gene encodes a protein with 5-phosphatase activity toward polyphosphate inositol.
 The protein localizes to the cytosol in regions lacking actin stress fibers.
 It is thought that this protein may negatively regulate the actin cytoskeleton.
 Alternative splicing of this gene results in two transcript variants encoding different isoforms.
 Overexpression of SKIP in mice affects osmoregulation in kidney collecting ducts.

+Other names

+INPP5K has also been called SKIP, which stands for "Skeletal muscle and kidney enriched inositol phosphatase."